FRC2713/RankedChoiceVoting/README.md

 # RankedChoiceVoting
+1) Prepare an excel file with the votes (follow the format of `data/testData.xlxs`)

-Run `python3 getWinners.py` and then select the voting data via file browser.
+2) Run `python3 getWinners.py` and then select the voting data via file browser.

 ```
 Usage: getWinners.py [-h] [-n NUMBEROFCAPTAINS]